4th Foreign Infantry Regiment

 Following independence, the regiment moved farther south to spread across eastern Algeria’s Sahara, between Touggourt, Ouargla, Ghardaria, Hassi Messaoud, El Golea, and Fort Flatters.
 The legionnaires guarded French gas and oil fields, protected convoys, conducted exercises and patrols, and renovated their posts, camps, and bases.

 In February 1963, the 1st Motorized Company was disbanded.
 It was followed three months later by the 3rd, at the time the most isolated Legion unit.
-(It guarded gas fields at In Amenas, deep in the Sahara near the Libyan border.)
-The two units were replaced by the 2e CSPL and 3e CSPL Saharan companies based in Laghouat, which merged with the regiment in early April.
+The latter had guarded gas fields at In Amenas, deep in the Sahara near the Libyan border.
+The two units were replaced by the 2e CSPL and 3e CSPL Saharan companies based in Laghouat, which merged with the regiment in early April and took over the numbers 1 and 3.
 In late September, the 5th Company was disbanded in Hassi Messaoud.

 As was the case in 1940, the legionnaires of the disbanded 4e Etranger merged with the 2e REI, forming its three-company EMT 2 under Major Duclos.
 Meanwhile, the regimental music band (recreated in 1962) was transferred to the 2e REP. The flag was deposited in the Legion’s Hall of Honor in Aubagne.
 It would not be withdrawn until September 1977, when it was handed over to the newly created Foreign Legion Training Regiment (RILE) in Castelnaudary.
 In June 1980, the latter became the 4th Foreign Regiment (4e RE) after having adopted the number, insignia, history, and traditions of the former Régiment du Maroc.
 The legend continues…